timcera/tsgettoolbox/README.rst

     :alt: tsgettoolbox license
     :target: https://pypi.python.org/pypi/tsgettoolbox/

-TSgettoolbox - Quick Guide
+tsgettoolbox - Quick Guide
 ==========================
 The 'tsgettoolbox' is a Python script and library to get time-series data from different web services.
 The tsgettoolbox will work with Python 2.6+ and 3.0+.

 Documentation
 -------------
-Reference documentation is at http://pythonhosted.org/tsgettoolbox/
+Reference documentation is at :ref:`tsgettoolbox_documentation`.

 Installation
 ------------